daolympus/daolympus-docs/docs/governance/02_proposal_submission.md

 }
 ```

-The proposer's gOHM balance is checked within the `propose()`, `queue()`, and `execute()` functions.
-If, at any time, the proposer's gOHM balance falls below the proposal threshold, the proposal will fail.
+The proposer's gDAOHM balance is checked within the `propose()`, `queue()`, and `execute()` functions.
+If, at any time, the proposer's gDAOHM balance falls below the proposal threshold, the proposal will fail.
 This approach ensures that proposers (or their delegators) maintain skin in the game, preventing them from benefiting from malicious proposals.

 :::info
-The current proposalThreshold is set to 0.017% of the total gOHM supply
+The current proposalThreshold is set to 0.017% of the total gDAOHM supply
 :::

 ### Code review
-Olympus uses [forge-proposal-simulator](https://solidity-labs.gitbook.io/forge-proposal-simulator/), an open-source framework designed to structure proposals effectively and streamline the proposal verification process.
+DAOlympus uses [forge-proposal-simulator](https://solidity-labs.gitbook.io/forge-proposal-simulator/), an open-source framework designed to structure proposals effectively and streamline the proposal verification process.
 On a high-level, this framework allows anyone to execute proposals in a forked environment and develop integration tests to examine the new system's behavior in a controlled sandbox.

 :::warning Warning
 Due to the importance of this framework in ensuring transparency and security, **Emergency MS will immediately veto any proposals not satisfying the two requirements**.
 This stance is based on the belief that bypassing the framework indicates an attempt to pass a harmful proposal by obfuscating its review process.